-What is a Reinforcing Iron and Rebar Worker?
+What You Need to Know About Reinforcing Iron and Rebar Worker

 Position Description Position and secure steel bars or mesh in concrete forms in order to reinforce concrete.
 Use a variety of fasteners, rod-bending machines, blowtorches, and hand tools.
 Includes rod busters.